GST and the Taxation of Cryptocurrencies

 • Is India Taxing Cryptocurrencies?

 In India, cryptocurrency gains are taxable.
-The government clarified its stance on cryptocurrencies and other VDAs in the 2022 Budget.
+The government also clarified its stance on cryptocurrencies and other VDAs in the 2022 Budget.

 • How to Calculate Cryptocurrency Taxes?